 Control Your Hours and Earning Potential with Qwick!

 Why settle for rigid hours when you can work flexible shifts?
 With Qwick, taking ownership of your work schedule is simple.
-Just download the Qwick app, attend a 5-minute video orientation, and start receiving invites to open shifts for you to choose from.
+Just download the Qwick app, attend a virtual orientation, and start receiving invites to open shifts for you to choose from.
 Accept the shifts that work with your schedule and earn on your terms.

 Now that you are a restaurant server with a standout resume, you can apply to specific shifts at local restaurants.
 Qwick makes it easy for you to find open shifts for you and your schedule.
-Even if you have some spare time from your regular restaurant gig, you can pick up an extra shift through Qwick.
+Even if you have some spare time from your regular restaurant gig, you can pick up extra shifts through Qwick.